quixio/quix-samples/python/model/Demo.Data.Stream.Processing-Input/README.md

-# Stream Processing Demo - Input Processing
+# Streaming Demo - Input Processing

 Augment the raw data from the phone and persist to another stream.